zsparal/api-documentation/source/payments/accepting-payments.rst

 `our demo environment <https://demo.mollie.com>`_.

 You can also opt for a deeper integration, from offering your own payment method selection all the way to embedding credit card fields in your own checkout experience.
-Please refer to our guide on :doc:`building your own checkout </payments/build-your-own-checkout>` to dive into how the Mollie checkout flow can be fully integrated.
+Refer to our guide on :doc:`building your own checkout </payments/build-your-own-checkout>` to dive into how the Mollie checkout flow can be fully integrated.